Drakso/SEDC-Mentorship-2019/README.md

 ### Communication 📝
 The communication is best done through e- mail since it is easier to track and organize all feedback and questions.

+### Meetings
+There are 3 meetings planned.
+On these meetings we will:
+Meeting no.1 [06.04.2019] - Talk and refine the ideas of the projects, how to start building them and how to organize in a team
+Meeting no.2 [Date Not Confirmed] - Check the progress of the projects, talk about the development process and discuss about problems and cloging issues
+Meeting no.3 [Date Not Confirmed] - Talk and help students with finalization of the projects, discussion about soft skills ( how to make a presentaton of a project )

 **Contact e-mail:** gdragan6@gmail.com

 **Due Date:** 30th June 2019